paypal/InnerSourceCommons/events/isc-fall-2018.md

 ### Call For Presentations

-See the [Call For Presentations for the 2018 Fall Summit](/InnerSourceCommons/events/isc-fall-2018-cfp), which will be open through May 2018.
+See the [Call For Presentations for the 2018 Fall Summit](/InnerSourceCommons/events/isc-fall-2018-cfp), which will be open through June 2018.

 ### Registration